ringsce/kayte-lang/README.md

   * ✅ **File loading:** The Pascal code can read the entire `.kbyte` file into a byte array.
   * ✅ **JNI bridge:** The `JNI_CreateJavaVM` and `CallStaticVoidMethod` calls are successfully linking the Pascal application to the JVM.
   * ✅ **Java Deserialization:** The `KayteVM.java` class can correctly read the bytecode stream and reconstruct the program's components (title, instructions, literals, etc.).
-  * 🚧 **Execution:** The VM execution logic within the Java environment is currently being built and tested.
+  * ✅ **Execution:** The VM execution logic within the Java environment is implemented and has successfully run basic test cases, confirming the feasibility of a JVM-based KVM.

 This JNI test confirms the technical feasibility of running Kayte on a platform as robust as the JVM, opening the door for future integration with Java libraries and frameworks.